elsampsa/valkka-core/README.md

 This just got a lot easier: the same CMake file is used to compile the library, generate python wrappings and to compile the wrappings (no more python setup scripts)

-First, download live and ffmpeg
+First, download live555 and ffmpeg

     cd ext
     ./download_live.bash